 Your pool should reflect your personality and style, along with your location and budget.
-Before any work begins, your APSP member professional will help you decide on a design and construction plan.
+Before any work begins, your PHTA member professional will help you decide on a design and construction plan.
 Review your needs and goals.
 Consider the setting and any irregular land features.
 And examine the complete plan before digging begins.
 Ask questions and voice concerns.

 ✓ The Right Professional

 You're looking for quality performance, skill, professionalism, reliability and the finest in customer service.
 PHTA member professionals are available to answer your questions and serve your needs.
 And PHTA Certified Professionals have demonstrated their commitment to enhanced education and an adherence to a stringent Code of Ethics.

 ✓ Location, Location, Location

 Where will your new pool and spa be located?
 Consider the overall design of your yard and home.
 Your PHTA member professional may take photographs, make sketches or even videotape your setting to properly customize your pool.

 When examining pool and spa construction cost estimates, consider all the factors:

 - Professional, experienced craftsmanship with superior customer service

 A PHTA member professional will meet with you to discuss your needs and desires and how to answer them with a variety of designs, shapes, sizes, and optional features.
 How will you and your family use your pool?
 Will it be for relaxation, family and friend gatherings, entertaining, exercise, or any combination of these?
 When you design your pool, answer your specific needs with a range of features from water treatments and fiber-optic lighting to decking, gazebos, landscaping, fencing and more.